Shredivan/Knowtein-Desktop-App/README.md

 * Create exchanges tracker for the day
 * Allow user to store recipes/favourite foods
 * Integrate Bootstrap to ensure cross browser compatibility and begin overriding styles
-* Set up project as Flask app
+* Set up project as Django app
   * Create accounts
   * Create database for exchanges for day
   * Store Recipes